lazy-eggplant/vs.templ/README.md

 Hence, `vs` vendors its own XSLT-ish preprocessor.
 Still, nothing about its semantics or syntax is directly tied to `vs`, so I am distributing it as a separate package, hoping it can reach a wider adoption.

+If you have more questions, I collected some in a [FAQ](./docs/faq.md) document.